julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

 ### Commercial Use
 Contact the author for individual approval to use this database commercially.

+The training data used for the database cannot be sold or used for commercial purposes.

+You cannot sell a database that has used Diffsinger LIEE : Immortal Idol as a multispeaker source.

+Contact the author about selling a database that has used LIEE's training data for inferencing using an SVC.
+(This does not include free multi-user vocoders and datasets where the author has consented to contribute data)

 ### Editing
 You are free to edit the audio files of the inferences from this database.